I warn you, if you bore me, I shall take my revenge.

 Also, angle your strikes so they are more or less parallel to the long axis of the blade.
 With a little practice this will become second nature.
 The reason for this action is simply that it is both more effective and at the same time helps to keep the dai in one piece.

-Please, never strike the flat tail end of the plane’s body flat-on, but only the chamfered top edge behind the blade.
-Too many people who strike the flat end of the tail get carried away and end up damaging the sole.
+Please, avoid striking the flat tail-end of the plane’s body flat-on, but instead strike the chamfered top edge behind the blade.
+Too many people who strike the flat butt get carried away and end up damaging the sole.

-If we strike the body’s tail in the center, the body, being relatively unsupported in this area, must flex creating stresses, sometimes enough to crack it, sometimes even enough to split it.
-This sort of damage is common, but almost entirely avoidable because, if we strike the right and left extremes of chamfered edge behind the blade, stresses will be carried through the stronger sides reducing the chances of cracking and/or splitting the tail.
+If we strike the center of the butt, the body, being relatively unsupported in this area, must flex creating stresses, sometimes enough to crack it, sometimes even enough to split it as evidenced in the photo above.
+This sort of damage is commonly seen, but is almost entirely avoidable because, if we strike the right and left extremes of chamfered edge behind the blade, forces will be directed through the stronger sides of the mouth opening reducing the chances of cracking and/or splitting the tail.
 You can feel and even hear the difference if you pay attention.

-If you don’t care how your plane looks, and prefer replacing or fixing their wooden bodies instead of using them, by all means scrupulously disregard this suggestion, in which case you might want to get some extra bubble wrap to keep yourself entertained while the bolt and epoxy repair to your plane’s broken body cures.
+If you have money dribbling out of your ears, don’t care how nasty your plane looks, don’t mind sending the message to everyone who sees it that you are ham-handed wood butcher, and prefer replacing or fixing your planes instead of using them, by all means scrupulously disregard this suggestion, in which case you might want to get some extra bubble wrap to keep yourself entertained while the bolt and epoxy repair to your poor plane’s broken body cures.

 Plane Storage